 * * *

-Hoffman was born into the fast-changing world of 19th-century Europe.
+Hofmann was born into the fast-changing world of 19th-century Europe.
 He grew up in parallel with organic chemistry, and ascended to its highest ranks.
 Unlike inorganic chemists’ fascination with Earth’s metals and minerals, the first organic chemists studied molecules from living organisms, which were principally comprised of carbon.

 Benzene was first isolated from the by-products left after making “portable gas,” which was rendered from fish or whale blubber to fuel lamps.
-In time, chemists learned to derive benzene and other carbon-rich materials from coal tar instead, a project central to Hoffman’s work and that of his student, Charles Mansfield.
+In time, chemists learned to derive benzene and other carbon-rich materials from coal tar instead, a project central to Hofmann’s work and that of his student, Charles Mansfield.

 A lump of coal, while not alive, is evidence of life once lived.
-It is the long-sequestered remnants of ancient flora, from an epoch when trees could grow as tall, or taller, than the one Hoffman had conjured.
+It is the long-sequestered remnants of ancient flora, from an epoch when trees could grow as tall, or taller, than the one Hofmann had conjured.
 Coal tar, though, is what remains after human extraction and use.
 Wherever cities gasified coal to light 19th-century streetlamps, or converted coal into hotter-burning coke to smelt metals, coal tar piled up as waste.
-Hoffman, curious of its composition, set out to characterize it.
+Hofmann, curious of its composition, set out to characterize it.

 But when organic chemistry adopted coal tar as its primary feedstock, it wedded itself to the residues of industrialization.
 And so the field became one step removed from the thrum of life that had first inspired it.